 - Fish dispatching, preparation and cleaning.

-- How to effectively use a five knife, what each side of the blade is for and how to use the spear removal tool
+- How to effectively use a dive knife, what each side of the blade is for and how to use the spear removal tool

 - Ocean awareness and dangers.